loginov-rocks/loginov-rocks/docs/Configuration.md

 AWS User is required for the Continuous Deployment done with GitHub Actions - `loginov-rocks-github-cd` user with the `InlinePolicy`:

+Variables are relevant to what configured in GitHub Actions.

 ```json
 {
   "Version": "2012-10-17",